-If a business has decided that it is making a single transaction that comprises of two or more supplies that are liable to different rates of VAT, thebusiness will need to work out themost appropriate method to apportion theamount charged between thedifferent types of supply.
-The business will need to apportion theamount charged between thedifferent components in order to calculate thecorrect amount of VAT due on thesupplies that are liable to VAT at either thestandard or reduced rate of VAT.
-Obviously, if both supplies are liable to VAT at thesame rate, then thebusiness will simply charge VAT on thefull value of thesupply made.
+If a single transaction that comprises of two or more supplies that are liable to different rates of VAT is being made, the business needs to work out the most appropriate method to apportion the amount charged between the different types of supply.
+The amount charged needs to be apportioned between the different components in order to calculate the amount of VAT due on the supplies that are liable to VAT at either the standard or reduced rate of VAT.
+Obviously, if both supplies are liable to VAT at the same rate, VAT will be charged at a single rate on the full value of the supply made.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.